RadioAstronomySoftwareGroup/pyuvsim/docs/developers.rst

     .. code-block:: python

         # use mpiexec to run pytest specifying one core
-        > mpiexec -n 1 -np 1 pytest --refsim={1.1_uniform,1.1_gauss,1.1_mwa,1.2_uniform,1.2_gauss,1.3_uniform,1.3_gauss} --benchmark-only --savesim
+        > mpiexec -n 1 -np 1 pytest --refsim={1.1_baseline_number,1.2_time_axis,1.3_frequency_axis,1.4_source_axis,1.5_uvbeam,1.6_healpix,1.7_multi_beam,1.8_lunar} --benchmark-only --savesim

-This will run all the active reference simulations, and write the new and reference data out in a ``test_sim_output`` directory located in the current working directory.
-The ``new_data`` subdirectory should then be uploaded to the Brown Digital Repository to serve as the updated reference simulations.
+This will run all the active reference simulations, and write the new reference simulation output out in a ``new_data`` directory located in the current working directory.
+The files in the ``new_data`` directory should then be uploaded to the Brown Digital Repository to serve as the updated reference simulations.
 If you just want to run the reference simulations locally but not save anything, the ``--savesim`` flag can be dropped -- in this case it can be nice to use the ``-s`` flag to see all printed output.